carstenbund/pi_video_player/README.md

 ## Prerequisites

 - macOS
-- An SD card
+- A SD card
-- An SD card reader
+- A SD card reader

 ## Instructions